MaJerle/lwow/docs/user-manual/hw_connection.rst

 	Embedded system with native open-drain TX pin support

 .. warning::
-	Application must assure that *TX* pin is always confiured to open-drain mode, either with converted or directly.
+	Application must assure that *TX* pin is always configured to open-drain mode, either with *push-pull to open-drain* converter or directly configured in the system.

 TX and RX pins
 """"""""""""""